nicolvisser/ZeroSyl/README.md

 ## Development

 ### General rules:
-- Don't push to `master`, use branches.
+- Don't push to `master`, use branches and pull requests.
+- Prepend your username to branches you create e.g. `nicolvisser-feature-x` or `kamperh-patch-1`
 - Keep branches small and focused.
-- Don’t squash other people’s commits.
-- Check that your code works before pushing.
+- Check that your code works before pull requests.
-- Report any broken code or inaccessible scripts.
+- Report any broken code or inaccessible scripts (or fix them).
+- Don't let the rules discourage you from contributing.
+We can always fix things if they break.

 ### Setup